netdata/netdata/README.md

   Clear and precise visualization that allows you to quickly understand any dataset, but also to filter, slice and dice the data directly on the dashboard, without the need to learn any query language.

 - :bell: **Out of box Alerts**<br/>
   Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.
+It supports several notification methods to let you know when your attention is needed.

 - :sunglasses: **Low Maintenance**<br/>
-  Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection, auto-discovery of metrics, and easily configurable.
+  Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection and auto-discovery of metrics, zero-touch machine-learning, easy scalability and high availability and CI/CD friendly.

 - :star: **Open and Extensible**<br/>
   Netdata is a modular platform that can be extended in all possible ways and it also integrates nicely with other monitoring solutions.

+&nbsp;<br/>
 <p align="center">
   <img src="https://raw.githubusercontent.com/cncf/artwork/master/other/cncf/horizontal/white/cncf-white.svg#gh-dark-mode-only" alt="CNCF" width="300">
   <img src="https://raw.githubusercontent.com/cncf/artwork/master/other/cncf/horizontal/black/cncf-black.svg#gh-light-mode-only" alt="CNCF" width="300">